marcelotduarte/cx_Freeze/doc/src/setup_script.rst

                               zip file and place in the file system instead (or * for all) [default: *]
-      --zip-filename          filename for the shared zipfile (.zip) [default: library.zip or None if --no-compress is used] --no-compress           create a zip file with no compression (See also -- zip-filename)
+      --zip-filename          filename for the shared zipfile (.zip) [default:
+                              "library.zip" or None if --no-compress is used] --no-compress           create a zip file with no compression (See also -- zip-filename)
       --optimize (-O)         optimization level: -O1 for "python -O", -O2 for